ikeblaster/osdb_addic7ed_bridge/README.md

 # osdb_addic7ed_bridge
-Addic7ed.com &lt;-> OSDB unofficial bridge
+Addic7ed.com &lt;-> OSDB unofficial wrapper

 For personal use only!